 San Luis Obispo is away from the coast, however, it is located close to some of the best beaches in Central California.

 And the good news is that you can reach many of them via public transportation from downtown San Luis Obispo.
-After soaking some local culture and history, head to Pismo Beach or Shell Beach for a relaxed day along the sandy shores!
+After soaking in some local culture and history, head to Pismo Beach or Shell Beach for a relaxed day along the sandy shores!

 San Luis Obispo is surrounded by the Nine Sisters, a chain of dormant volcanic cones that present a great opportunity for hiking and mountain biking.